Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 <!-- > -->

-Notice that since we aren't running a specific file but rather **running a script**, we use `npm run scriptName`!
+Notice that since we aren't running a specific file but rather **running a script**, we use `npm run <scriptName>`!

 Running this script should launch Webpack in development mode.
 It should compile your .js files and create dist.bundle.js.

 <!-- > -->

-This mode uses the--watch flag.
-The watch flag monitors file changes you make and recompiles each time there is a change.
+This mode uses the `--watch` flag.
+The watch flag monitors file changes you make and recompiles each time you save a change.

 <!-- > -->

 Try it make some changes, save.
 Notice the terminal shows output each time you save.
-Telling us that webpack is working recompiling bundle.js.
+Telling us that webpack is working recompiling `bundle.js`.

 <!-- > -->

-Take a look at the distribution code in bundle.js.
+Take a look at the distribution code in `bundle.js`.
 It is human readable, even if it isn't what you would have written.
 Note the file size of this file.
 For me it was 19k.

+This should contain all of the JS code from all of the JS files imported into your project along with some extra code to make it compatible with every browser imaginable.

 <!-- > -->